 Successive Prime Ministers have cosied up to President Erdoğan.
 It is unjustifiable, writes Chris Madden.
-[Sponsored partnership feature with Peace Data]
+[Sponsored partnership feature with Peace Data - now retracted: see co-editor's note below]

 The UK government has embarrassed itself on the world stage with its consistent fawning over Turkey’s President Recep Tayyip Erdoğan.